MEDICAL SECOND OPINION

 • Hair loss

-Your doctor will consider the side effects listed above as well as other possible side effects you may experience in order to initiate appropriate treatments in a timely manner.
-Moreover, other medical specialist may also be involved in management of side effects, considering the side effects experienced and their severity.
+Your doctor will consider the side effects listed above and other possible side effects you may experience to initiate appropriate treatments in a timely manner.
+Moreover, other medical specialists may also be involved in managing side effects, considering the side effects experienced and their severity.

 Treatment Process